Milk N Honey Bread

 - 1 cup whole wheat flour

 - 1/2 teaspoon salt

 - In a saucepan or microwave-safe bowl, combine milk, honey and butter.
 Heat just until the butter is melted.
 Cool for 10 minutes.
 In a bowl, combine the remaining ingredients; stir in milk mixture just until combined.
-Pour into a greased 9-in. x 5-in. loaf pan.
-Bake at 325° for 1 hour or until a toothpick inserted near the center comes out clean.
+Pour into a greased 9x5-in. loaf pan.
+Bake at 325° for 1 hour or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Serve warm.
-Yield: 1 loaf (16 slices).

 For those days when you don't have time to make a yeast bread, this bread is a fine substitute.
 It is flavorful and has a good texture.
 I definitely would make this again.